8 Benefits of Mushroom Nutrition- For what it serves and Properties

 And for those who are trying to reduce their consumption of animal protein, shitake is one of the best options for making your meatless menu, since it has a good amount of protein and has consistency and flavor that resemble animal food.

 The shitake contains eritadenine, a substance that, according to Swedish researchers, has the ability to lower LDL (bad cholesterol) levels.
 Another study in Japan found that shitake increased the amount of cholesterol in the stool, which in turn reduced cholesterol levels in the bloodstream.
 This effect was verified in researches carried out with the fresh mushroom and also with the shitake extract.

-Another compound that collaborates in the properties of the Mushroom Nutritionist lent nana, which not only strengthens the immune system but also acts in the prevention and fight against cancer.
+Another compound that collaborates with the properties of the Mushroom Nutritionist lent nana, which not only strengthens the immune system but also acts in the prevention and fights against cancer.